changday/ai-daily-news/README.md

 ## Credit

-This website is customized on the Astro Blogster theme, if you are interested in making your own blog, check the theme below:
+This project is customized on the Astro Blogster theme, if you are interested in making your own blog, check the theme below:

 - [Astro Blogster theme](https://github.com/flexdinesh/blogster)